adriankpierce/cocktails/README.md

 ### Optimize A Home Bar

 Given a budget of X Spirits or Liqueurs that one could buy, which combination would permit the most number of complete recipes to be made?
-Here are the results:
+A non-linear solver was used to calculate the following results:

 | If I can only buy X number of Spirits/Liqueurs... | ...I should buy...                                                                                       | ...so that I can make Y number of complete recipes... |